public final class DataGrid extends DockableBar

 Sets the background color of the cells on the data grid.

 You need to have the data grid visible in order to see the changes made with BackColorData method.
-Use isVisible
+Use isVisible method to enable the data grid.

 For more information regarding the Color type, please refer to the Documentation.